NitchayaninT/data-mining/Process/ch8/Regression.md

 ![[Pasted image 20251206124658.png]]

 Not all points can be kept inside a margin (ε).
-Some are allowed to be outside the margin WITH s
+Some are allowed to be outside the margin WITH some penalty -> we have to **MINIMIZE total penalty**
+- Like SVM, penalty term is controlled by parameter C
+- Big C = high penalty, smaller margin.
+Small C = low penalty
+- BUT...why don't we just max
+SVR can support nonlinear data via **kernel trick**